codex-storage/codex-research/design/proof-erasure-coding.md

 adversarial erasure that Reed-Solomon provides.

-An adversary can now strategically remove only the first element from more than half of the blocks, and the dataset will be damaged beyond repair.
-For example, with a dataset of 1TB erasure coded into 256 data and parity blocks, an adversary could strategically remove 129 bytes, and the data can no longer be fully recovered.
+An adversary can now strategically remove only the first element from more than half of the shards, and the dataset will be damaged beyond repair.
+For example, with a dataset of 1TB erasure coded into 256 data and parity shards, an adversary could strategically remove 129 bytes, and the data can no longer be fully recovered.